 The Lesson of the Open Door: Handling Conflict & Departures Well

 As is common in church planting, the ethos of our church surrounding the values of missional discipleship, authenticity, empowerment and diversity needed to be established and communicated.
-We had to understand our differences as people and test whether or not the church’s vision and direction was for everyone.
-It isn’t.
+We had to understand our differences as people and test whether or not our church’s vision and direction was for everyone.
+It wasn’t.
 So over time, there were folks who felt they did not align with our local expression of the kingdom.
-It is always painful to say goodbye but we also trust God’s direction in the lives of one another and bless each person as they go one their way.
-We committed to handling conflicts the best we could in transparent and vulnerable ways without creating more acrimony.
+It is always painful to say goodbye but we also trust God’s direction in the lives of one another and bless each person as they go on their way.
+We committed to handling conflicts the best we could in transparent and vulnerable ways without creating acrimony.
 We accept the differences in one another.
-Sometime we are but an waypoint in a person’s journey, a place to rest and recuperate before they go along on their way.
+Sometimes we are but an waypoint in a person’s journey, a place to rest and recuperate before they continue on their way.
 We simply seek to bless each and every single person who has been with us.
 Our church is but one local expression of the Kingdom among many.
 We have learned to pray, “Lord, in your wisdom and mercy, bring to us those who need to be among us and take from us those who need to be elsewhere.”

 Another significant challenge came when one of our key leaders had a bout of depression.
 Pastor Ted had experienced such challenges himself in the past and was able to provide some support and guidance to both the individual and the church.
 It was not an easy time and some questioned whether or not someone who was struggling with mental health concerns was a suitable leader since depression can interfere with aspects of competency.
-Despite this, the church continued to be supportive of the leader by being patient, understanding and caring. can be difficult to be in a community where we do not put on airs or pretend to be fine when we are not.
+Despite this, the church continued to be supportive of the leader by being patient, understanding and caring.
+It can be difficult to be in a community where we do not put on airs or pretend to be fine when we are not.
 We welcome those who struggle with issues of stress and depression and have provided a place where it is okay not to be okay.
 It is in the authenticity, honesty and patience that we learn to be like Christ in his love.
 We learned that love is indeed greatest of all gifts and that people are to be valued for who they are.
-It may take time to heal, recover – it is not something to be rushed.
+It may take time to heal and recover – it is not something to be rushed.
 Until then, we wait together.

 While Pastor Ted continued as lead pastor, Pastor Ed felt called to pursue further studies in psychology in 2011.
 He enrolled in a Doctor of Psychology program at Fuller Theological Seminary where he has since graduated and is now returned to Vancouver as a fully practicing and licensed psychologist serving as the clinical director of Soma Counselling and Family Resources.
 Diana Gee, who had been attending our church for several years while attending Regent College, joined our team as a pastoral apprentice in 2009 and stepped into the role of associate pastor in October of 2011.

 Since then we have also had Pastors Chris Chu (2012-2013) and Ron Chan (2015-2018) as interns.
-Chris is now the Young adult pastor at the Evangelical Chinese Bible Church in Burnaby.
+Chris is now the young adult pastor at the Evangelical Chinese Bible Church in Burnaby.
 Ron will be graduating in April of 2018.
 We love, value and honour our pastors who are called to serve us.